LaraCrafts/laravel-url-shortener/README.md

 config file and changing it directly.

 ### Adding your own drivers
-Much like Laravels [core components](https://laravel.com/docs/5.0/extending#managers-and-factories), you can add your own drivers for this package.
+Much like Laravel's [core components](https://laravel.com/docs/5.0/extending#managers-and-factories), you can add your own drivers for this package.
 You can do this by adding the following code to a central place in your application (preferably a service provider).